pcktm/teams-autodisconnect/README.md

 [22:58:35] » √  success   Left successfully!

 $ autodisconnect --help
+📞 Automatically leave MS Teams call when participant count falls below a customizable threshold.

+VERSION
+  autodisconnect/1.0.4 win32-x64 node-v14.15.5

 USAGE
+  $ autodisconnect [COMMAND]

+COMMANDS
+  help    display help for autodisconnect launch  launch MS Teams in debug mode watch   wait for a meeting and attach to it

+$ autodisconnect watch --help
+wait for a meeting and attach to it

+USAGE
-  $ autodisconnect
+  $ autodisconnect watch

 OPTIONS
-  -h, --help                 show CLI help
-  -o, --timeout=timeout      [default: 10] For how long to wait before activating (in minutes) -p, --port=port            [default: 56874] Chromium debugging port of Teams instance -t, --threshold=threshold  [default: 10] Max amount of people left in call for you to leave -v, --version              show CLI version
+  -o, --timeout=timeout                            [default: 10] For how long to wait before activating (in minutes) -p, --port=port                                  [default: 56874] Custom debugging port of Teams instance -t, --threshold=threshold                        [default: 10] Max amount of people left in call for you to leave --meetingPollingInterval=meetingPollingInterval  [default: 5] How often to check for a new meeting (in seconds)
 ```

 student piwo debil